Montmorency/HomePage/tb_recursion/library_nex/tb_nex/doc/source/subroutines.rst

   ND      FIRST DIMENSION OF ARRAY NN
   NM      SECOND DIMENSION OF ARRAY NN
   EV      LOGICAL FUNCTION (DECLARED EXTERNAL IN THE CALLING ROUTINE)
-          WITH 2 ARGUMENTS ,EACH A REAL ARRAY OF LENGTH NDIM, RETURNING THE VALUE .TRUE.
+          WITH 2 ARGUMENTS, EACH A REAL ARRAY OF LENGTH NDIM, RETURNING THE VALUE .TRUE.
 IF ITS ARGUMENTS ARE THE 'SAME' AND  .FALSE.
 IF NOT.
 THE ARGUMENTS MUST BE UNCHANGED.

   IZP     IZP(I) ABSOLUTE VALUE GIVES 'TYPE' OF I TH LATTICE SITE